-Microsoft Teams is a powerful collaborative environment and is designed to house groups of users in an environment where they can schedule and host video calls, create threads of text conversation, share and collaborate on documents, make recordings (according to GDPR regulations), etc. It is a powerful tool for collaboration and communication.
-Explore the page below to see if and how the use of Microsoft Teams can contribute to your program.
+Microsoft Teams is a powerful collaborative environment and is designed to house groups of users in an environment where they can schedule and host video calls, create threads of text conversation, share and collaborate on documents and make recordings.
+Explore the page below to see how the use of Microsoft Teams can contribute to your course program.

 The latest news about the use of Microsoft Teams at Leiden University can be found at the help desk portal page.